Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 `Excess Margin` is any additional amount added to a position which acts as a buffer on the position.
+`Excess Margin` cannot exceed `Leverage Amount` else the position will not be created.

 `Leverage` is a multiple of Paper assets that the user has borrowed.
 The number stored here represents how much the Initial margin is multiplied by to achieve the `leverage amount`.